kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/01 - What is fire and how does it work/Fire Tetrahedron.md

 - Stopped fire instantly by nuking the chain reaction.
 - Didn’t need to suffocate people in the room (unlike CO₂).

 But… then the **ozone layer problem** showed up.
 Bromine and chlorine radicals don’t just kill fire radicals, they also shred stratospheric ozone like tissue paper.
-Halons turned out to be _hundreds to thousands of times_ more destructive per molecule than CFCs.
-Once that was known, they got banned under the **Montreal Protocol (1987)**.
+Halons turned out to be _hundreds to thousands of times_ more destructive per molecule than even CFCs.
+Once that was known, they got banned under the Montreal Protocol.

 Now: